LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

 refer to the preceding section, :ref:`ARKStep_CInterface.Skeleton`, for the correct order of these calls.

-On an error, each user-callable function returns a negative value and sends an error message to the error handler routine, which prints the message on ``stderr`` by default.
+On an error, each user-callable function returns a negative value (or ``NULL`` if the function returns a pointer) and sends an error message to the error handler routine, which prints the message to ``stderr`` by default.
 However, the user can set a file as error output or can provide her own error handler function (see the section :ref:`ARKStep_CInterface.OptionalInputs` for details).